saberamini/MapReduceTutorial/README.md

 > hadoop jar WordCount.jar WordCount /input /output

+What we are doing here is running a MapReduce job where the input is in the directory called "input" (which you just created) and the result will be saved in the directory called output.
+Remember output has to be a new folder (hadoop will give you an error if the output folder already exists).

 Look at the log of the output to make sure there is no errors.
 You should see something like the following:
 ```
 hduser@HadoopNode:~$ hadoop jar WordCount.jar WordCount /input /output